About HexMerge

 Independence

 HexMerge is an independent publication.
 We are not funded, owned, or directed by any of the agencies, companies, or organizations that appear in our data.
-Hosting is paid for by advertising — see our Privacy Policy for details — and we do not take paid placements, sponsored rankings, or "remove-my-entry" fees.
+The site is free to read and carries no display advertising — see our Privacy Policy for how data is handled — and we do not take paid placements, sponsored rankings, or “remove-my-entry” fees.

 History